A Brief Duro D/T Tutorial

 var s string;

-var n init integer(s);
+var n integer;

 while n < 0;

-println('This number is not positive.
+io.put_line('This number is not positive.
 Please enter again:');

-n := integer(s);
+n := cast_as_integer(s);

 end while;